HeadlessTech/country-currency-utils/README.md

 ## License

-This project is licensed under the IS License
+This project is licensed under the MIT License

 ## Developed By